 She printed with magenta and black water-based block printing ink.
 One of the prints turned out all faded (the ink was drying) so she drew all over with pastel pencils and markers to make it look like he was a shadow swimming under the water.

 I really like these, and I think I might make the print for my next print trade based on these.

-I spent another weekend with Mr. C. W. Brooks in his studio at the University of Maryland.
-This time he talked me into trying something new: screen printing!
+I spent another weekend with C. W. Brooks in their studio at the University of Maryland.
+This time they talked me into trying something new: screen printing!
 The process is so antithetical to what I normally do with woodcuts.
 No laborious carving, no grain to battle against or yield to, no splinters - bah.